 What if all your other micro conversions are strong enough to get the visitor to start on the macro conversion?

 This could mean that the last thing holding you back is the information you’re asking for in your form fields.

-To see if there are any friction points on your form, you can use Hotjar to see where people are getting stuck and even see how many seconds on average they spend to fill out that specific field.
+Use Hotjar to see if there are any friction points on your form (where people are getting stuck) and even how many seconds on average they take to fill out that specific field.